lambdaxymox/bookworm/README.md

 # Bookworm

 **Bookworm** is a python utility for automating batch document scan processing.
-They are designed to normalize the dimensions of scanned pages to ensure they all have the same resolution and dimensions.
-The program's purpose is to fit inside a workflow of packing the pages of a book into a document such as a PDF or DJVU file, and running optical character recognition.
+It is designed to normalize the dimensions of scanned pages to ensure they all have the same resolution and dimensions.
+Its purpose is to fit inside a workflow for packing the pages of a book into a document such as a PDF or DJVU file, and running optical character recognition.

 ## Usage